Safeguarding Your Cloud

 Q.: Can you explain the concept of “Vulnerabilities in Cloud Infrastructure”?

-A.: Certainly.
-Vulnerabilities in cloud infrastructure refer to weaknesses or security gaps within the cloud environment that can be exploited by malicious actors.
+A.: Vulnerabilities in cloud infrastructure refer to weaknesses or security gaps within the cloud environment that malicious actors can exploit.
 These vulnerabilities can arise from poorly designed APIs, weak authentication protocols, or other misconfigurations.
-For instance, the Equifax data breach in 2017 occurred due to a vulnerability in an Apache Struts framework, highlighting the importance of addressing these weaknesses.
+For instance, the Equifax data breach in 2017 occurred due to a vulnerability in an Apache Struts framework, showing the importance of addressing these weaknesses.

 Question 3.